-One of the main problems with insulin resistance is that our current paradigm in conventional medicine appears to be completely backwards.
+One of the main problems with insulin resistance is that our current paradigm in conventional medicine appears to be completely backward.

 Even the diabetic association recommends eating carbohydrates multiple times per day with the use of insulin to help lower blood glucose levels.

-Unfortunately it has been shown through several studies that simply lowering glucose levels actually has no benefit in reducing mortality and can actually INCREASE adverse events due to hypoglycemia.
+Unfortunately, it has been shown through several studies (8) that simply lowering glucose levels actually has no benefit in reducing mortality and can actually INCREASE adverse events due to hypoglycemia.